gustafnk/js2esi/README.md

 ## Javascript 'lite' language

 The lexical parser is intended to be javascript compatible.
-However, it isn't very sophisticaed because of some of the underlying limitations of ESI.
+However, it isn't very sophisticated because of some of the underlying limitations of ESI.

 The following syntax guide shows how to construct js code that compile nicely to ESI.